syncfusion-content/winui-docs/winui/Circular-Charts/Title.md

 ---
 layout: post
-title: Header in WinUI Circular Chart control | Syncfusion
+title: Header in WinUI Chart control | Syncfusion
-description: Learn here all about title with Syncfusion WinUI Circular Chart (SfCircularChart) control and its customization.
+description: Learn here all about title with Syncfusion WinUI Chart (SfCircularChart) control and its customization.
 platform: WinUI
 control: SfCircularChart
 documentation: ug
 ---

-# Header in WinUI Circular Charts (SfCircularChart)
+# Header in WinUI Charts (SfCircularChart)

 `Header` property of `SfCircularChart` is used to define and customize the chart title.
 It accepts any object (.Net object) as content for the chart header.